jaredly/jerd/docs/Roadmap.md

       Should I do whole-program-opt in the IR?
 - [x] make uniques actually truly unique
 - [x] ugh I need parenthesis for overriding op precedence.
+- [x] break out toplevel record items, so we can do resonable custom operators, and have them get treated right
+- [ ] inline immediately applied functions, let's really get this done.
+- [ ] specialize functions that take a lambda, or inline them if the lambda has scope (need to be able to hash irTerms btw)
+- [ ] OK and then we also need MULTIPLE NAMES.
+So idNames needs to be a list.
+And let's extract all usages of idNames into env.ts.
+  - Then we can overload all the builtin functions to our heart's content, and maybe be ready to actually demo stuff?
+  - of course, we'll then need the ability to indicate that a given term "overrides" another term, and should take precedence in the 'idNames' list. ... although, maybe that's settled by just having newer things sorted after? ok but I do want a replaces thing.
+But will also need a 'createdDate' metadata, do want that.
+- [ ] AND THEN we can bring this wonderful GLSL goodness to our web editor bonanza.

 - [ ] full and correct inlining of functions.
 Every function should be inlineable, unless it is recursive.
 We will then only use inlining for:
   - eliminating lambdas